The Future of AI Assistants: What to Expect in 2025 and Beyond

 The End of One-Size-Fits-All

-These specialized systems will achieve superhuman performance in their domains while maintaining the accessibility of conversational interfaces.
+These specialized systems will achieve performance in their domains that approaches—and in some cases exceeds—human expert levels, while maintaining the accessibility of conversational interfaces that don't require specialized training to use.

 The Prompt Revolution